harrisfd/ReactPorfolio-FDH/README.md

 React Personal Portfolio

-A personal portfolio page using React.
+A personal portfolio page using React and netlify to deploy the application.

 ## Table of Contents
 - [Installation](#installation)